 — Cara W., Oceans Aquarist Intern

-Internship opportunities vary by semester and are generally offered in these areas:
+Positions vary by semester and may be offered in these areas:

 Join our multi-disciplined team of educators, scientists, and conservationists to develop and implement a far-reaching series of programs that will have a measurable, significant and positive impact on wildlife and wild places around the planet, and help transform the City of Indianapolis into a community that embraces environmental stewardship as a core value.
 Conservation Education Program interns assist with camps, overnights and variety of other visitor programming.
 Interns will have opportunities to experience educational programming from a range of viewpoints from development to facilitation.

 Conservation Education Program Evaluation